In today’s eCommerce landscape, it can be hard to decide what sales strategy works best. Do you want to drive traffic to your own website...

 If you’re selling a pair of jeans in many colors, an ERP might find it difficult to recognize the relationships between the colors and the product.
 You’d have to spend ages manually updating the copy for each product variation.

 In comparison, PIM provides greater flexibility with product relationships.
 PIM enables you to organize multiple products and categories efficiently.
 You don’t have to spend time manually editing attributes such as color or material and you can easily enrich all data instantly.

 “The ideal thing for people who have established ERP systems is to let them do what they’re designed to do.
 Let the PIM do what it’s designed to do and then connect the two and keep one up to date.”

 So, while a PIM can’t update stock, the ERP can.
 Feed the data into the PIM and make it visible for enrichment purposes.”

-As a system that houses important static data, ERPs are an essential resource.
-They are useful for ordering stock and finding out where products are going.
+ERPs are an essential resource and they’re useful for ordering stock and finding out where products are going.
 But there’s a risk of bending an ERP out of shape by trying to force it to do things with product data that it wasn’t designed to do.
 For example, managing multiple SKUs for the same product.